wikiwi/gitlab-autoscale-runner/README.md

 | GOOGLE_USE_INTERNAL_IP | false | Use internal IP when connecting to VM |
 | GOOGLE_TAGS | gitlab-autoscale | Tags to be attached to the VMs |
 | GOOGLE_PREEMPTIBLE | false | Use preemtible VMs |

+## Persistance
+For persistance you need to put the config file in a persistant volume.
+The config file if run as root is specified using the `CONFIG_FILE` Environment Variable otherwise it is saved to ~/.gitlab-runner/config.toml.

 ## Examples
 ### Start runner using GCE